nitishNK02/nitishNK02/README.md

 # 📍About Me:
-💽I'm currently leaning advance Python.<br>💁I need ideas in learning in Pytorch and Tenserflow<br>📖I'm a quick learner and love to solve problems
+💽I'm currently leaning advance AI and Machine Learing .📖I'm a quick learner and love to solve problems

 ## 🌐 Socials: